Aravindsudharsan/ece_194HW2/README.md

 # ece_194HW2

 # 1) CIFAR-10 CNN
-The goal of this assignment was to train a model with convolutional nueral network for CIFAR-10 dataset and predict the same u using tensor flow
+The goal of this assignment was to train a model with convolutional nueral network for CIFAR-10 dataset and predict the same using tensor flow

 # 2) XOR Problem